Residence Life and Housing

 The timeline for returning student housing is as follows:

-- Timeslots for selection are assigned to eligible students in early March.
+- Timeslots for selection are assigned to eligible students in March.
 Priority is based on a lottery system that determines total credits earned by the start of the upcoming academic year as well as the application complete date.

 - Students who do not participate in the self-selection process will be part of the general lottery for assignment of a housing placement after May 1.